Nike-Inc/wingtips/wingtips-spring/README.md

 Also, anything that executes a request will work, including `asyncRestTemplate.get*(...)`, `asyncRestTemplate.post*(...)`, `asyncRestTemplate.put(...)`, etc. We use `asyncRestTemplate.exchange(...)` above just as an example.

+## NOTE - `org.springframework:spring-web` dependency required at runtime

+This module does not export any transitive Spring dependencies to prevent version conflicts with whatever Spring environment you're running in.

+This should not affect most users since this library is likely to be used in a Spring environment where the `spring-web` dependency is already on the classpath at runtime, however if you receive class-not-found errors related to Spring classes found in `spring-web` then you'll need to pull the `org.springframework:spring-web` dependency into your project.
+Library authors who wish to build on functionality in this module might need to do this.

+This module was built using version `4.3.7.RELEASE` of `spring-web`, but many other versions of Spring should work fine, both older and newer.